albar965/littlenavmap-manual/en/TUTORIALS.md

 ### General {#tutorials-general}

-All functions will be referred by the names in the main menu by using `Menu Name` -&gt; `Menu Item`.
+All functions will be referred by the names in the main menu by using `Menu Name` -> `Menu Item`.
 The icons are shown as well, so you can find the buttons on one of the toolbars.
 Screenshots will provide more help.

 Note that flight plan distances, available procedures and airport names might differ between the simulators and used navdata cycles.